 Maybe it’s because I was just having one of those frustrating weeks where stress started creeping in because I had a lot of projects started and nothing finished.
 So slicing and chopping apples was just the outlet I needed for releasing some energy.

 The recipe was sort of wingin’ it … no exact measurements.
 It’s a fun way to cook — a dash here and a dash there — but difficult to duplicate and share!
 Susanne is delightful through email, and I can tell she’s been making these for so long that it just comes naturally to her.
-So, I’ve “winged it” and made up some measurements form Susanne’s list of ingredients that worked pretty well and added one of my own … cinnamon.
+So, I’ve “winged it” and made up some measurements form Susanne’s list of ingredients that worked pretty well.

-I used the same ingredients for baking as I did for the stove top … we’ll see which produces a better apple!
-I’m gonna show you the baked apples first, then the sautéed Morgan House apples.
-Recipe for printing is at the bottom of the post. 😉
+I used the same ingredients for baking as I did for the stove top, so we’ll see which produces a better cooked apple!
+I’m gonna show you the baked apples first, then the sautéed apples.
+Recipe for printing is at the bottom of the post.

 For the baked apples, I sliced and cored them but kept the peels in tact.
 I did it such a way that the whole apple was still connected by the skin at the bottom.
 I thought it would later make a nice presentation with a big scoop of ice cream in the middle It’s a little tricky, as you have to sort of pull the apple back through the slicer.
 Don’t pull your finger through at the same time!
 Unless … of course … you’re making this recipe for Halloween and are going for the whole bloody-apples-with-finger-bits kind of dish.
 But that’s just plain gross.